How to save and load schematics with WorldEdit

 - Grab the schematic file that you made from the worldedit/schematics folder

-If you still need help, feel free to ask on the official EngineHub discord guild.
+If you still need help, ask on the official EngineHub discord guild.